 LionCash is Penn State's prepaid spending account.
-It is a safe and easy way for your student to make purchases in the Mill Café.
-In addition, LionCash is the only accepted payment method for on-campus laundry facilities.
-To activate your student's LionCash account, simply make an initial deposit online or at the Housing and Food Services Office (located in the Mill Café.)
-There are no fees to use the account and balances carry over from semester to semester and from year to year.
-Upon graduation, withdrawal, or at the end of the spring semester, your student may request a refund for the balance remaining in their account (less a \$10.00 processing fee).
+It is a safe and easy way for students to make purchases on campus and around town.
+LionCash is the only accepted payment method for on-campus laundry facilities.
+To activate a LionCash account, simply make an initial deposit - there are no fees to use the account and balances carry over from semester to semester and from year to year.
+Upon graduation or withdrawal, students may request a refund for the balance remaining in their account.